 So what if you don’t have a budget for all this printed material?

 Listen, like I said, just about all of the documents that I mentioned here would be relatively easy to create on your computer.
-As a matter of fact, that might be a very budget savvy way to go, especially as you are building your business.
+As a matter of fact, that might be a budget-savvy way to go, especially as you are building your business.

 Just do a quick search and build on what someone else has already made.
-There are lots of books out there too that allow you to basically plug-in your information and done.
+There are lots of books out there too that allows you to basically plug-in your information and done.

 Having marketing material and a Marketing Kit for Child Care has allowed me to stand out in an often saturated market.
-Not only does it make a great first impression, it has allowed me to supply my potential clients with physical material based upon the important initial conversations.
+Not only does it make a great first impression, but it has also allowed me to supply my potential clients with physical material based upon the important initial conversations.